BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 TLS certificates are used to identify a host and bind a cryptographic key to the hostname, allowing users to establish an encrypted connection that is verified by a certificate authority.
 The global certificate authority infrastructure has created a public transparency log that is required to create and sign valid TLS certificates.
 This provides a log of all TLS certificates created globally.

 This data, when carefully analyzed, can help discover if someone in your organization is creating certificates or hosts outside of the usual procedure.
-This can also be a useful threat intel datapoint if an attacker is attempting to create lookalike domains, or otherwise targeting your TLS infrastructure.
+This can also be a useful threat intel indicator if an attacker is attempting to create lookalike domains, or otherwise targeting your TLS infrastructure.

 #### Host and Port Detection